ricardodxu/rcos-status-updates/spring_2019/week_02.md

 ## Last Week's Accomplishments

 > Understood the logic of the program.
-> Discussed with team members
+> Talked about the future goal with team members

 ## This Week's Plan